Last Modified: 10 Aug 2014

 Days 2-4 Great Wall

-Take the fast train back to Beijing before the overnight train to Xi'an (approx 13 hours).
+After getting back to Beijing.
+Grab some snacks and get ready for the overnight train to Xi'an (approx 13 hours).

 - Great Wall - Shanhaiguan section